World Arabic Language Day

 In the diversity of its forms, classic or dialectal, from oral expression to poetic calligraphy, the Arabic language has given rise to a fascinating aesthetic, in fields as varied as architecture, poetry, philosophy and song.
 It gives access to an incredible variety of identities and beliefs and its history reveals the richness of its links with other languages.
 Arabic has played a catalytic role in knowledge, promoting the dissemination of Greek and Roman sciences and philosophies to Renaissance Europe.
 It has enabled a dialogue of cultures along the silk roads, from the coast of India to the Horn of Africa.

-Arabic Language and Youth is the theme of World Arabic Language Day celebrations in 2018, which are held at UNESCO Headquarters in Paris, on 18 December.
-Organized in cooperation with the Permanent Delegation of the Kingdom of Saudi Arabia, and the Sultan Bin Abdulaziz Al-Saud Foundation, the events explore Arabic language and identity, social media and arts.
+Arabic Language and Artificial Intelligence (AI) is the theme of World Arabic Language Day celebration in 2019, held at UNESCO Headquarters in Paris on 18 December.
+Several round table discussions will discuss the role of AI in promoting and preserving Arabic language, and issues related to the computerization of Arabic language.
+The celebration is organized in cooperation with the Permanent Delegation of the Kingdom of Saudi Arabia, and the Sultan Bin Abdulaziz Al-Saud Foundation.

 MESSAGE FROM THE DIRECTOR-GENERAL